dszendrei/ngx-signals-plus/README.md

 10. Supports additional providers to be injected in the withState factory function in case the withState is resolved with an injected factory function.
 You can use the InjectionToken directly or a provider with the useFactory.
 11. Mocks ApplicationRef to return the mocked Injector so that `withRootGuard` assumes the store is provided in root.
 12. Supports auto-disabling lifecycle hooks when combined with the `withOptionalHooks` feature in the store definition.
+13. Supports a `withoutInitialValues` option to skip calling the store constructor entirely (in case the mocked dependencies are causing issues).

 Why deepComputed?